Tampa Drug Crimes Lawyer

 • Prescription drug fraud.
 The unlawful acquisition and distribution of prescription drugs, such as Oxycodone, Xanax, and Adderall, is an increasing concern in Florida.
 This offense can include anything from prescription forgery to doctor shopping.
 Prescription medication fraud convictions may lead to felony charges, which have the potential for severe consequences such as lengthy jail terms and hefty fines.

-These are just a few examples of the types of criminal drug charges you could face.
+These are just a few examples of the types of criminal drug charges a person could face.
 Understanding the charges against you can help build a defense with your attorney that could keep you out of jail and free of fines.
 With the team at Jeff Marshall Law, you gain the experience you need to navigate such complicated processes.

 Florida’s Penalties for Drug Crimes